jsjoeio/joeprevite.com/content/2020-08-12-brave-clojure/index.md

 - Clojure apps have access to Java libraries
 - You can interop with Java as well

+### Chapter 13: Creating and Extending Abstractions with Multimethods, Protocols, and Records

+> The ability to think in terms of abstractions is truly one of the best human features.

+I loved this quote.
+I guess I never thought if animals could think in abstractions.
+That would a difficult hypothesis to prove.

+There are two key concepts to understand in the context of Clojure:
+- abstraction means a collection of operations
+- data types implement these abstractions

+The author argues that productivity increases as your ability to write in terms of abstraction increases in a programming language.
+This is why Clojure is a powerful language.

+Records are different from maps in that you can "extend them to implement protocols."

+If you want to learn more, the author suggests exploring:
+- `deftype`
+- `reify`
+- `proxy`

 ## Questions

 I wrote down questions that came up while reading.
 Here they are